-- Remove meat from package and place on microwavesafe dish. - Twice during defrost, the oven signals "turn."
-At each "turn" signal, turn the food over.
-Remove defrosted meat or shield warm areas with small pieces - After defrosting, most meats need to stand 5 minutes to complete defrosting.
+- Remove meat from package and place on microwave-safe dish. - After one half of the defrosting time, turn the food over.
+Remove defrosted meat or shield warm areas with small pieces of foil. - After defrosting, most meats need to stand 5 minutes to complete defrosting.
 Large roasts should stand for about 30 minutes.